Standardized Framework

 Metric Selection

-Tailored quantitative & qualitative metrics based on lifecycle stage (Emerging, Evolving, Established).
+Tailored quantitative & qualitative metrics are selected for each technology and vary based on lifecycle stage (emerging, evolving, established).

 STEP 2